harupong/miscellaneous-translations/a-hackers-guide-to-git.md

 Once you start talking about branching, merging, rebasing, multiple remotes, remote-tracking branches, detached HEAD states… Git becomes less of an easily-understood tool and more of a feared deity.
 Anybody who talks about no-fast-forward merges is regarded with quiet superstition, and even veteran hackers would rather stay away from rebasing “just to be safe”.

 I think a big part of this is due to many people coming to Git from a conceptually simpler VCS — probably Subversion — and trying to apply their past knowledge to Git.
 It’s easy to understand why people want to do this.
-Take Subversion, for example.
 Subversion is simple, right?
 It’s just files and folders.
 Commits are numbered sequentially.
 Even branching and tagging is simple — it’s just like taking a backup of a folder.

 Basically, Subversion fits in nicely with our existing computing paradigms.
 Everybody understands files and folders.
 Everybody knows that revision \#10 was the one after \#9 and before \#11.
 But these paradigms break down when you try to apply them to Git’s advanced features.

 That’s why trying to understand Git in this way is wrong.
 Git doesn’t work like Subversion at all.
 Which is pretty confusing, right?
 You can add and remove files.
 You can commit your changes.
 You can generate diffs and patches which look just like Subversion’s.
 How can something which appears so similar really be so different?

 Complex systems like Git become much easier to understand once you figure out how they really work.
-The goal of this post is to shed some light on how Git works under the hood.
+The goal of this guide is to shed some light on how Git works under the hood.
 We’re going to take a look at some of Git’s core concepts including its basic object storage, how commits work, how branches and tags work, and we’ll look at the different kinds of merging in Git including the much-feared rebase.
 Hopefully at the end of it all, you’ll have a solid understanding of these concepts and will be able to use some of Git’s more advanced features with confidence.

 It’s worth noting at this point that this guide is not intended to be a beginner’s introduction to Git.
 This guide was written for people who already use Git, but would like to better understand it by taking a peek under the hood, and learn a few neat tricks along the way.
 With that said, let’s begin.